lowdefy/blocks-template/README.md

 5. Use your new block type in your Lowdefy app.
 6. Start your Lowdefy app and test if it works, run: `npx lowdefy@latest dev`
 7. Continue to develop your block React component.
 Change to your block will need auto reload the app in the browser, you need to hit refresh.
+8. Before deploying your blocks to a static file server, remember to change the `remoteEntryUrl` field in the `webpack.prod.js` file to your block URL.
+9. Deploy your blocks and enjoy your ☕️.

 ## Other Lowdefy Blocks Packages